Xavier9896/node-hiprint-transit/README.md

 Set SSL on or off y/n (n): y # If you set on, you should install your ssl file Configuration file written successfully
 ```

-This command will install any necessary npm dependencies and launch the configuration wizard.

 ## Configuration